-The running of the Bulls of San Fermin, known as the San Fermin Festival, is celebrated each year in Pamplona from the 7th to the 14th of July.
+The running of the Bulls of San Fermin, known as the San Fermin Festival, is celebrated each year in the city of Pamplona from the 7th to the 14th of July.

 The start of these bull runs at any town festival goes back to the necessity of transporting the animals from the holding pens outside the city to the plaza where they will engage in the San Fermin bull fights later in the evening.

 In Pamplona’s case, the butchers’ labor union – the ones who got the bulls for the fights accompanied the shepherds behind the cattle during transport until one day, running in front of the bulls became a popular entertainment.
 Up until 1852 before the actual bull ring (plaza de toros) was built, there was no set route for the bulls to run.
 In 1899 the route was shortened starting at the Plaza de Santo Domingo and ending at the Plaza de Toros.
-San Fermin is, together with Las Fallas and Easter, one of the top festivals in Spain.
+San Fermin is, together with Las Fallas in Valencia and Easter in Seville, one of the top festivals in Spain.

 For those who would like to run, the running of the bulls is free, however to participate you need to know a few important details such as the opening hours for access from 6:30 am to 7:30 am through the main door of the town hall square (Plaza Consistorial).
 You must also comply with certain basic rules that; failure to do so could result in sanctions.